 And he was straight.

-But All the Blisters, Monotony, Smelly Shoes, Turn-Out Troubles, Sexual Frustrations, and Expenses Were Worth It For That Wonderful Moment When You Danced, Center Stage, In Front of Hundreds of People Who Loved Ballet As Much As You Do
+But All the Blisters, Monotony, Smelly Shoes, Turn-Out Troubles, Frustrations, and Expenses Were Worth It For That Wonderful Moment When You Danced, Center Stage, In Front of Hundreds of People Who Loved Ballet As Much As You Do